-Derby Pie Truffles are inspired by the iconic walnut-chocolate-bourbon pie served each year at the Kentucky Derby.
+Derby Pie Truffles are inspired by the iconic walnut-chocolate-bourbon pie served each year during the Kentucky Derby.

 Although I’m not a follower of thoroughbreds or an avid watcher of the Kentucky Derby, I am a huge fan of the food that surrounds the festivities.
 Mint Juleps, Kentucky Hot Brown, and Benedictine (cucumber spread) are all traditional Derby eats.
 They’re also from my general neck of the woods.
 We enjoy them year-round and without the brouhaha of a horse race, but it’s nice to see them getting the extra attention they deserve come the first Saturday in May.

 Derby Pie is another traditional food which surrounds the race – literally.
-It’s sold at Churchill Downs racetrack on Derby Day.
+It’s sometimes sold at Churchill Downs racetrack on Derby Day.
+Although it’s never been put on the official Derby menu.
 It’s a walnut-chocolate-bourbon confection that inspired these two-bite truffles.
 If you’ve ever tasted Derby Pie, then I think you’ll find these truffles to be equally Kentuckified.

 Form the Bourbon Walnut Truffles